Table of Contents_

 If you are trying to follow Kosher rules when it comes to preparing and eating food, you may wonder how to Kasher a microwave.
 The best microwaves can easily accommodate the Kosher lifestyle with a bit of forethought.
 Keep reading to learn more about Kashering microwave ovens.

 This isn’t a specific microwave like a flatbed microwave, it’s a process of cleaning a microwave.
 A microwave will need to undergo the Kasher process before its initial use or after it has been used to cook non-kosher food.
 This will keep it compliant for those following a Kosher lifestyle as part of their religious faith.

 It is not recommended by Rabbis to use your microwave to repeatedly cook non-kosher food.

 Here are the various steps to Kasher a microwave oven.
 The process should be the same across all designs, if you are wondering what is a drawer microwave and if the Kashering process will be different.
 Feel free to repeat this process if you use the microwave to cook non-kosher ingredients.
-Try learning what you cannot put in a microwave as part of this lifestyle.
+Try learning what you cannot put in a microwave, which includes foil and metal.

 Tools Needed: Cup of water, various cleaning supplies

 If it is metal, pour boiling hot water over the entire sink.
 Porcelain sinks cannot be Kashered, even with hot water.

 What can I do to prevent this in the future?

 Keep an eye on what your microwave is being used for and refuse to heat up non-kosher food items, as even hot food can run into this issue.